Bahroel0/boilerplate-nodejs-rest-with-oracleDB/readme.md

 ## Node REST API

 ### Description
-This program build using express that connected with Oracle DB.
+This program build using express that can connected with Oracle DB, mongo, mysql, or other database.
 This program use for controlling and processing data in database.

 ### Installation